trimble-oss/devguide/wiki/guidelines/pages/code-style/js-html-css.md

 Google also provides an HTML/CSS guide: [https://google.github.io/styleguide/htmlcssguide.html](https://google.github.io/styleguide/htmlcssguide.html)

-Google’s set of style guides are crafted and followed by 50,000+ software engineers by default.
-While it would be fair to suggest an alternative, the fact that they expose their well thought, formerly internal guidelines for language styles is meaningful and has a positive impact on the open source community.
-Likewise, once we all write the same way, a language becomes easier.

 ## Exceptions to the Standard

 The one exception is that preexisting libraries included in your applications should not be changed to fit the standard.
 Hopefully you’re extending a library and able to craft the extension in a standardized format.